x3zou/RBSamping/README.md

-# RBSamping
-A Resolution-based Sampling Algorithm for InSAR Surface Displacement Data
+# RBSamping: A Resolution-based Sampling Algorithm for InSAR Surface Displacement Data

 If using this code, please cite the following paper(s):